archfz/cypress-terminal-report/README.md

 boolean; default false; Enables an extended collector which will also collect command logs from before all and after all hooks.

+#### `options.enableContinuousLogging`
+boolean; default false; Enables logging logs to terminal continuously / immediately as they are registered.
+This feature is unstable and has an impact on pipeline performance.
+Use only for debugging purposes in case the pipelines / tests are timing out.

+> NOTE: In case of this option enabled, logs will come before the actual title of the test.
+Also the
+> `printLogsToConsole` option will be ignored.
+Logging to files might also get impacted.

 #### _Example for options for the support install_

 ```js